Distributed reactive power feedback control for voltage regulation and loss minimization: Cyber-physical model of a smart power distribution grid

 \subsection{Cyber layer}

-We assume that every microgenerator, and also the PCC, correspond to an \emph{agent} in the cyber layer (see the upper panel of Figure~\ref{fig:microgrid_model}).
+We assume that every microgenerator, and also the PCC, correspond to an \emph{agent} in the cyber layer (upper panel of Figure~\ref{fig:microgrid_model}).
 We denote by $\compensators$ (with $|\compensators|=m$) this subset of the nodes of $\graph$.
 Each agent is provided with some computational capability, and with some sensing capability, in the form of a phasor measurement unit (i.e. a sensor that can measure voltage amplitude and angle \cite{Phadke_1993_Synchronizedphasormeasurements}).
-Agents that corresponds to a microgenerator can also actuate the system, by commanding the amount of reactive power injected by that microgenerator (see Figure~\ref{fig:agents}).
+Agents that corresponds to a microgenerator can also actuate the system, by commanding a set point for the amount of reactive power injected by that microgenerator (see Figure~\ref{fig:agents}).

-Finally, agents can communicate, via some communication channel that could possibly be the same power lines (via power line communication -- PLC -- technology).
+Finally, agents can communicate, via some communication channel that could possibly be the same power lines (via power line communication).
 Motivated by this possibility, we define the neighbors in the cyber layer in the following way.

 \begin{definition}[Neighbors in the cyber layer] Let $h \in \compensators$ be an agent of the cyber layer.
-The set of agents that are neighbors of $h$ in the cyber layer, denoted as $\neighbors{h}$, is the subset of $\compensators$ defined as
+The set of agents that are neighbors of $h$, denoted as $\neighbors{h}$, is the subset of $\compensators$ defined as